MysteryPancake/Houdini-OpenCL/README.md

 Worksets run the same kernel multiple times in a row, in sequential order so it's deterministic.

-The diagram below is an illustration, since it's actually running the same kernel each time.

 <img src="./images/multiple_global_workgroups2.png">

-To use workgroups, you can use the workset option on any OpenCL node.
+To use workgroups, you can use the "Detail Attribute of Worksets" option on any OpenCL node.

 <img src="./images/multiple_global_workgroups.png" width="500">

-Each time the kernel is run, the data length and offset changes depending on the begin and length attributes you provide.
+Each time the kernel is run, it's passed a different length and offset argument.
+Everything else works the same as usual.

-The offset is passed as a kernel argument, and should be added onto the global ID `get_global_id(0)` to get the actual global ID.
+The offset can be added onto the global ID `get_global_id(0)` to get the true global ID.

 ### Plain OpenCL version